Avignon Provence-alpes-cote Dazur, France Travel Guide

 A large isle in the Rhône with green spaces and city views.

-This geographical position means Avignon offers both a fulfilling destination in itself and a convenient starting point for wider Provençal adventures.
+This locational position means Avignon offers both a fulfilling destination in itself and a convenient starting point for wider Provençal adventures.
 The natural beauty and varied landscapes encircling the city add depth to every visit, inviting discovery beyond the city walls.

 Europe's largest Gothic palace and an UNESCO World Heritage site.